armandogj1/helpful-tips/topics/index.md

 # Topics

-Some cheatsheets and examples that may be helpful in understanding concepts or technologies used in the sprints
+Some references and examples that may be helpful in understanding concepts or technologies used in the sprints